crs8973/BathymetricDriftGroupRepository/README.md

 # Low-cost, Open-source Bathymetric Mapping Using a Drift Sensor
 ## Authors: Autumn, Grant, Teryn, and Camille

+This GitHub repository provides updated designs for a low-cost, open-source, bathymetric drift sensor.
+The initial design is hosted in this repository: https://github.com/SUPScientist/smart-coasts-bathy-mapping

+We aim to further develop and validate a low-cost bathymetric drift sensor to collect reliable and reproducible depth data in shallow and difficult-to-reach waterways, along with reducing extraneous noise in the data.
+We attempt to address the need for more accessible bathymetric mapping tools, particularly for public and small-scale research initiatives while reducing costs associated with traditional methods.

+Please read the following for a high-level overview of the project and the contents of this repository.

 ### Content

 ### Problems